reslear/tailwind-scrollbar-hide/README.md

 ### Tailwind v4 support

 ![Firefox >=64 Chrome >= 2 Safari >= 4](https://badges.herokuapp.com/browsers?googlechrome=2&firefox=64&safari=4)
+> Note: Internet Explorer functionality has been dropped in Tailwind v4

 For Tailwind v4, you can use the following approach in your CSS configuration file: